Deep-MI/FastSurfer/Docker/README.md

            --o_dir /output \
            --out_name mri/aparc.DKTatlas+aseg.deep.mgz \
            --log deep_surfer.log \
-           --no_cuda
+           --device cpu
 ```

 Again, only the tag of the image is changed from gpu to cpu and the standard docker is used (no --gpus defined).
-In addition, the --no_cuda flag is passed to explicitly turn off GPU usage inside FastSurferCNN.
+In addition, the --device cpu flag is passed to explicitly turn on CPU usage inside FastSurferCNN.

 ### Example 5: Build CPU FastSurfer recon-surf container (surface pipeline only)